-In response to drought conditions and the need to bring about reduced water consumption on the Monterey Peninsula, this ordinance amends the Rebate Program to allow a limited time for Non-Residential Users to receive a Rebate for purchase and installation of High Efficiency Clothes Washers, allows Public and non-profit entities to receive a Rebate for installation of more than 20 High Efficiency Toilets, and gives the Board discretion to approve Rebates in excess of \$2,500 for Lawn removal at Public Sites.
-This ordinance also amends Regulation XV to address inconsistencies with water Rationing triggers and to establish a new outdoor watering schedule that is easier to understand and enforce.
+In response to drought conditions and the need to bring about reduced water consumption on the Monterey Peninsula, this ordinance amends the Rebate Program to allow non-profit entities to receive a Rebate for installation of more than 20 Ultra High Efficiency Toilets, and gives the Board discretion to approve Rebates in excess of \$2,500 for Lawn removal at Public Sites.
+The ordinance establishes that Rebate amounts will be amended by Board Resolution.
+This ordinance also amends Regulation XV to address inconsistencies with water Rationing triggers and to establish the two day per week outdoor watering schedule.